sunny7899/sunny7899/company_goals.md

 Maintain the things so that work should not stop - like on weekend i fixed my laptop Participating in company activities - fun Friday, events, webinars, team parties,

+performance, Competencies (Focus areas)
+# goals
+looking for a new senior role (team lead) and support in leadership. want to learn high-level and low-level designs of systems (backend development). need help in learning DevOps. want to work on architect roles need to take some tech training course mostly in cloud, backend.
+I am intensely interested in making a long-term commitment to my next opportunity.
+Looking for new opportunities to explore like architect, team lead Open to any feedback

+use cypress  for integration testing - good way to check user journey or page journey cloud (aws or GCP or azure), java or nodejs or dot net module lead

 # Projects worked on

 Cover client goal, your contribution, and a summary of project success